TCinCA173821/TapeOut_t03_MLPonFPGA/README.md

 ## Getting Started (For Mentors)

-This repository should contain all of the instructions, base files, and scripts for an `openlane2` Caravel project.
+This repository should contain all of the instructions, base files, and scripts for an `librelane` Caravel project.
 Have the students follow the [Getting Started (For Students)](https://github.com/STARS-Design-Track-2025/nebula-iii?tab=readme-ov-file#getting-started-for-students) section below and approve pull requests ONLY when the team is completely done AND has passed all of the GitHub actions checks.
 The major requirements are that teams have a successful testbench that PROGRAMMATICALLY tests their designs and that they pass some of the formatting checks.
 If you (PMs)